xorob0/texas-coffe-house/static/content/promotions/john-wayne-student.md

 ---
+templateKey: promo
+type: for students
-title: John Wayne (Student)
+title: John Wayne
 description: If you are a student we offer a discount on the John Wayne
-price: 1
+price: 2
 ---